Safety equipment changes now apply

 How do I tell if I need to upgrade my existing EPIRB?

-A GPS enabled EPIRB will be:
+A GPS enabled EPIRB is:

 • labelled to indicate if it has GPS capability by the initials GPS or the letter G, or